MissNalgas/Leaves/README.md

 `$ git clone https://github.com/missnalgas/leaves.git`

-You can intall Leaves on your android device directly from the [PlayStore](https://play.google.com/store/apps/details?id=com.missnalgas.phr2).
+You can install Leaves on your android device directly from the [PlayStore](https://play.google.com/store/apps/details?id=com.missnalgas.phr2).

 ## How to use